openstack-archive/refstack-client/README.rst

    e.
 Adding the ``-r`` option with a string will prefix the JSON result file with the
       given string (e.g. ``-r my-test`` will yield a result file like 'my-test-0.json').
    f.
-Adding ``--`` enables you to pass arbitrary arguments to the ostestr runner.
+Adding ``--`` enables you to pass arbitrary arguments to tempest run.
-      After the first ``--``, all other subsequent arguments will be passed to the ostestr runner as is.
+      After the first ``--``, all other subsequent arguments will be passed to tempest run as is.
 This is mainly used for quick verification of the target test cases. (e.g. ``-- --regex tempest.api.identity.v2.test_token``)

    Use ``refstack-client test --help`` for the full list of arguments.